 - What Happens To Compensation Awarded To Children?

-- How Accident Claims UK Could Help You Make A Child Whiplash Claim
+- How Much Compensation Could You Receive For Child Whiplash Claims?

 - Essential Resources

 The typical time limit for claiming personal injury compensation for a whiplash injury is 3 years from the date of the accident, per the Limitation Act 1980.
 However, in claims involving children, this works slightly differently.